openT2T/translators/org.opent2t.sample.lamp.superpopular/com.philips.hue.bulb/js/README.md

 # Hue Light Translator
-Translator for Hue Light (https://meethue.com)
+Translator for Hue Light (http://www.meethue.com)

+## Setup Your Hardware
+Follow instructions in the Hue app to set up your light with Hue.
+This is a pre-requisite before using this translator to interact with your light.

 ## Installing Dependencies
 To install dependencies for this translator, run: